shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

         </div>
         https://cordova.apache.org
     <aside class="notes">
-        <b>Ionic applications are native applications.
-They can be installed via stores such as Google Play or the App Store.</b>
+        <b>... well Cordova is the magic behind the native capabilities.
+It is an open source project that provides a native shell for a lot of platforms</b>
         <ol>
-            <li>Cordova is the magic that make it happens.
-It is an open source project that provides a native shell for a lot of platforms</li>
             <li>This native shell has access to all the device hardware, exactly the same as any native app.</li>
-            <li>The native shell runs a Webview</li>
+            <li>The native shell runs a Webview which is a simple browser</li>
-            <li>You can control the hardware via HTLM5 for some features or via Cordova API</li>
+            <li>We can control the hardware via HTLM5 for some features or via Cordova API for missing features</li>
-            <li>Your code seats on top of Ionic so you can use any Ionic components or services</li>
-            <li>Ionic being based on Angular you can also reach Angular features such as the HTTP module to make HTTP requests</li>
-            <li>To interact with the device features such as the camera you can use either Cordova if you want to build an hybrid app for Android or iOS or HTML5 if you build for the Web.</li>
+            <li>On top of all of that stack you can build your application using Ionic Web Components and any framework you want or not framework at all.</li>
         </ol>
-        <b>Your Ionic application has therefore access to every API needed to build a complete application.</b>
+        <b>Your Ionic Components have therefore access to every API needed to build a complete application.</b>
     </aside>
 </section>

 <section>
     <h2><span style="color: #5c8dfc">Ionic apps</span> are also <span style="color: #5c8dfc">Progressive Web Apps</span> (PWA)</h2>
     <aside class="notes">
-        <b></b>
+        <b>We just saw that Ionic apps were Native apps that can be installed via stores but did you know that Ionic apps are also Progressive Web apps by default?</b>
     </aside>
 </section>